.png/:/)

 Dear Louise,

 Dear Lord, how the parents clawed their way past one another to get their little ones in your first grade class.
-One parent confessed she would sneak in to your class right after you prepared it for the new school year just to give her child a "sneak peek" in to the wonderful world they would entering having you as their new teacher (cuh-reepy if you ask me).
+One parent confessed she would sneak in to your class right after you prepared it for the new school year just to give her child a "sneak peek" into the wonderful world they would be entering with you as their new teacher (cuh-reepy if you ask me).

 I don't think you would have been any different if you and John had children of your own-- you had genuine love for the kids and were their biggest cheerleader.
 John would ask if it was really necessary to bring back 28 souvenirs from your summer cruises.
 You'd say it most certainly was necessary.